Rain alters Maine Women’s Amateur golf tourney

 The tournament will resume Wednesday morning and be reduced to a two-round championship.

 Bickford said the round was canceled at 7 a.m.
-Tuesday, with only a handful of golfers at the course already.
+Tuesday, with only a handful of golfers at the course.
 The tournament will resume at 7:30 a.m.
 Wednesday.

 The leader group, of Carrie Langevin, Kristin Kannegieser and Jordan Laplume, will tee off at 9:20 a.m.